Dental Crowns - Schenectady, NY • Capital District

 What is the Crown Procedure Like?

-As with any dental treatment at Capital Smiles, it will start with an oral exam performed by either Dr. Page or Dr. Lieberman.
-If they recommend that you have a tooth restored with a crown, the procedure will involve the following basic steps:
+As with any dental treatment at Capital Smiles, it will start with an oral exam performed by either Dr. Page .
+If she recommends that you have a tooth restored with a crown, the procedure will involve the following basic steps:

-- At an initial appointment, Dr. Page or Dr. Lieberman will gently remove any damaged/decayed portion of the tooth and shape it to fit the crown.
+- At an initial appointment, Dr. Page will gently remove any damaged/decayed portion of the tooth and shape it to fit the crown.

-- They’ll then take an impression or digital scan of this tooth, which will be sent to a dental lab to fabricate your crown.
+- She'll then take an impression or digital scan of this tooth, which will be sent to a dental lab to fabricate your crown.

-- Before you leave, they will place a temporary crown on your tooth.
+- Before you leave, she will place a temporary crown on your tooth.

-- When your crown is finished and you return to our office (usually about a week or so later), Dr. Page or Dr. Lieberman will remove the temporary and cement the permanent crown in place.
+- When your crown is finished and you return to our office (usually about a week or so later), Dr. Page will remove the temporary and cement the permanent crown in place.

 - After making a few final adjustments and checking your bite, your new smile will be ready for the world!